-Objective—To determine whether vaccinating cows during late gestation against Mycoplasma bovis will result in adequate concentrations of M bovis–specific IgG1 in serum, colostrum, and milk.
+The purpose of the controlled trial reported here was to determine whether vaccinating cows during late gestation against M bovis would result in adequate concentrations of M bovis–specific IgG1 in serum, colostrum, and milk.